 Those bitters, those ever so important wardens of balance and complexity, are not to be ignored.
-They tie it all together.
-They are the crossroads between the sweet, the sour and the salient.
+They tie everything together.
 In his book “Bitters – A Spirited History of a Classic Cure-All” Brad Parsons writes:

 “One of the biggest misconceptions about bitters is that using them will make your drink bitter.
 Although this is understandable—tasted by themselves, bitters often taste slightly bitter or bittersweet—the term “bitters” refers not to a specific flavor but rather to the category of aromatic solutions made with bittering agents such as gentian root and cinchona bark.
 Bitters are essentially a liquid seasoning agent for drinks and even food, and their frequent description as a bartender’s salt and pepper hits close to the mark”.

-But old fashioneds need not to be ordered out.
+But Old Fashioneds need not to be ordered out.
 They are one of the most simple and straightforward drinks in existence.
-Before getting into the recipe let’s dive into what is NOT an old fashioned.
+Before getting into the recipe let’s dive into what is not an Old Fashioned.

 “I once entered the bar of the Drake Hotel in Chicago where an ancient presided over a veritable American wing of glasses and bottles, and tried to explain that I wanted an Old Fashioned without fruit except the lemon.
 The Nestor of the decanters waxed as livid as a Marxist on May Day, smashed a champagne glass he was polishing and danced up and down on the duck-boards in an ecstasy of rage.
 ‘Young impudent sir,’ he screamed, ‘my hair is hoary –with eld,’ he added as an afterthought.
 ‘Man and boy I’ve built Old Fashioned cocktails these sixty years.
 Yes sir, since the first Armour was pushing a wheelbarrow in a slaughterhouse, and I have never yet had the perverted nastiness of mind to put fruit in an Old Fashioned.
 Get out, scram, go over to the Palmer House and drink.’”

-Let me also clarify and dissolve the level of pretention and the “get off my lawn” perception I may be bestowing upon myself.
-I like new fashioneds.
-In fact, on one formidable evening some time ago a close friend and I were celebrating his wife’s recent collegiate accomplishments.
-We took to muddling blood oranges with Fee Brother’s rhubarb bitters then stirred in the usual amount of bourbon and simple syrup.
-The concoction was quite good so the process was repeated several times.
-Needless to say, we were not all equals the following morning).
+Let’s also clarify the pretension and the “get off my lawn” attitude coming through.
+New fashioned cocktails can be quite excellent.
+In fact, on one formidable evening some time ago, we were celebrating a friend’s recent collegiate accomplishments.
+We took to muddling blood oranges with rhubarb bitters then stirred in the usual amount of bourbon and sugar.
+The concoction was rather good so the process was repeated several times (needless to say, we were not all equals the following morning).
 The classic, however, is a classic and there’s no beating it.

-The first is muddled fruit, of which we’ve covered extensively.
-The second is too much sweetener.
-The third is bad whiskey.
+The first is muddled fruit, of which we’ve already covered.

 - .25 oz simple syrup

 And for the final touch, to impress your guest while also adding a another dimension, flame an orange twist.
 Here is how you flame an orange twist:

 Orange peels are very flammable so this is super easy.
 The flamed citrus adds a mild smokiness to the drink.
 But never use a lighter for this process unless you enjoy the flavor of butane.
 Use a wooden kitchen match as shown in the video.

-After flaming the twist rub it around the edge of the glass a few times and then drop it into the cocktail.
+After flaming the twist, rub it around the edge of the glass a few times and then drop it into the cocktail.
 As you sip, the whiskey will inherit the bitter and the sweet of the orange, making it better and better with each tilt.

 So there it is.
-The definitive old fashioned.
+The definitive Old Fashioned.
 Feel free to experiment with different bitters and whiskeys and even fruits.
 But just be careful what you call it when you serve it.

 Because nothing beats a classic.